GeekAlexis/chess-robot/README.md

 Arduino Uno (control motors)
 The Chess Helper app connects the commandline Sjeng Chess Engine to the Arduino through serial UART
 Sjeng provides computer moves and reports invalid moves made by a human player
+The output of Sjeng is logged and read back into the app
 ## Some Features
 Chess clock can respond to sensors and automatically switch side
 Mnimax search depth of Sjeng is constantly adjusted to react to the time limit